Groveland records 7 positive COVID-19 cases

-GROVELAND -- Town officials reported this weekend state health officials have identified seven positive COVID-19 cases in town, an increase of six since the first local case was reported on Tuesday.
+GROVELAND — Town officials reported this weekend that state health officials have identified seven positive COVID-19 cases in town, an increase of six since the first local case was reported Tuesday.

 The Groveland public health nurse has been in contact with the residents and said they are in isolation per Massachusetts Department of Public Health orders, according to a press release from the town.
 COVID-19 is the illness associated with the novel coronavirus.